Windows OS Hub

 bcdboot C:\Windows /l en-us /s k: /f ALL

-• /f ALL – means that you want to copy the Windows Boot Environment files, including those for UEFI and BIOS computers (potential ability to boot in UEFI and BIOS systems).
+- f ALL –means that you need to copy the Windows Boot Environment files, including those for UEFI and BIOS computers (theoretically able to boot both on UEFI and BIOS computers).
 To copy only the EFI bootloader, use the /f UEFI command;

-• /l en-us — is a type of the system locale.
+- /l en-us —specifies the system locale that is used when initializing the BCD store.
 By default, en-us – English (USA) is used;

 Windows 10 Dutch: